antiguab/BAFluidView/README.md

 ### Advanced Usage
-There are several properties that you can control, and the examples are listed below.
-They also all use a different initialization method called initWithFrame:maxAmplitude:minAmplitude:amplitudeIncrement:.
-This init method lets you control how high/low you want the wave to go.
-The increment method helps control the variation between the peaks.
+Listed below are examples of several properties that you can control.
+You can also use a different initialization method called **initWithFrame:maxAmplitude:minAmplitude:amplitudeIncrement:**, which lets you control how high/low you want the wave to go.
+The increment method helps control the variation between the peaks..

 #### Animate Only Once (End in old state)
 If you only want the effect to fill only once (or any specific amount of times) you can edit the fillRepeatCount property: